10 Retro Tech Gadgets That Could Be Worth a Lot of Money

 Released in 1996, the Nintendo 64 was named after its 64-bit central processing unit, and it took the gaming world by storm—especially for Gen Xers and millennials.
 Because of the nostalgia factor, if you still have an original Nintendo 64, you might garner some serious interest in it.
 Bidding prices start around $100, but if you have a console in one of the limited-edition colors, or any color other than black or gray, it could be worth more.
 And don’t forget to look for the accompanying gaming cartridges.
 According to Frangioni, some of the games are worth thousands—depending on how rare they are.
 “Donkey Kong Country is one of the holy grails Nintendo 64 games,” he says.
 Feeling nostalgic?
 Check out the most popular toy the year you were born.

 Thanks to Guardians of the Galaxy and Stranger Things, anything ’80s is back in style in a big way.
 This handy little device allowed music lovers to carry around and listen to their own personal soundtracks without a cord, which seems basic to us now but was pretty revolutionary back then.
 The Walkman retailed at $150 in 1979.
 Add in the cost for batteries and cassette tapes, and having a Walkman was quite the investment.
 These days, Sony Walkmans in good working condition are listed online for more than $1,300 on Etsy.
 Hey, you’ve gotta play those old mix tapes somehow!
-If you’re not into the whole selling process, here’s how to recycle or donate your outdated tech devices.
+Next, check out these vintage old computers that could be worth a fortune.